 - Training, development and appreciation of people, focusing on multidisciplinarity and sense of team.

-Since its inception, the Company has invested around R$ 15 billion in the expansion of the system in the past 10 years.
+Since its inception, the Company has invested around R$ 10 billion in the expansion of the system (considering values already realized and committed).
 Another important milestone is the extension of its main concession agreement for another 30 years, signed in 2012.
 The relevance of its operations makes its assets an indispensable source for the energy network in the State of São Paulo.
 With the use of regional interconnections, ISA CTEEP transmits almosto 100% of the energy produced in the State.Recognized efficiency

 For ISA CTEEP, the quality of the supply of energy transmission to the customer is a permanent commitment that drives its operational efficiency strategy.